Openhab-Nodes/website/content/en/developer/addons.md

 A longer example is given in the walkthrough section in the [Binding](/developer/addons_binding) chapter.

-{{< callout type="info" >}}
-<h4>Version your Configuration</h4>
-Addon configuration is kept even if an addon is uninstalled or updated.
-Version your configuration to not get surprised in a later version of your addon.
-If you require a clean config, perform a configuration wipe when receiving the `installed` callback.
-{{< /callout >}}

 ### Tools to generate JSONSchema

 Some programming languages support to define JSONSchema in code together with the structs that hold the configuration values, like Rust (macros) and Java (annotations).
 Those languages therefore don't face the problem of desyncing schema and code.